beginDevSci/longitudinal-dev/content/tutorials/mlgcm.md

 ### Clean and transform variables for analysis
 df_long <- abcd_data %>%
   # Filter to baseline through Year 3
+  # Note: Both "ses-00" and "ses-00A" are included as baseline to capture all available baseline data
   filter(session_id %in% c("ses-00", "ses-00A", "ses-01A", "ses-02A", "ses-03A")) %>%
   arrange(participant_id, session_id) %>%
   mutate(